geneontology/geneontology.github.io/_docs/tools-guide.md

 Note: [GOlr](http://golr-aux.geneontology.io/solr) is powering the faceted search of [AmiGO](http://amigo.geneontology.org/){:target="blank"}.

 #### BioLink: a gateway to access GO and other linked data
 The purpose of the [BioLink Data Model](https://github.com/biolink/biolink-model){:target="blank"} is to provide a high level datamodel of biological entities (genes, diseases, phenotypes, pathways, individuals, substances, etc), their properties, relationships, and ways in which they can be associated.
-The GO BioLink API implementation is available at [http://api.geneontology.org/api](http://api.geneontology.org/api).
+The GO BioLink API implementation and its associated swagger documentation is available at [http://api.geneontology.org/api](http://api.geneontology.org/api){:target="blank"}.

 In the [BioLink Data Model](https://github.com/biolink/biolink-model){:target="blank"}, any GO term is referred as to "function", hence the following query returns meta data about the GO term {id}:
 ```